sebas77/Svelto.MiniExamples/README.md

 ## Example 4: Multiple Contexts and more serious alternative to the implementors (ToDO)

-## Example 5: Platform Agnostic Svelto
+## Example 5: Vanilla

+Basic Platform Agnostic Svelto example

 Goal: Shows the very foundation of a simple entity and engine logic, without any Unity or other platform dependency (pure .net).
 This example won't cover all the aspects of SECS, but only the basics.